 Supporting Hepatitis Interventions

-TEPHINET, a network of field epidemiology training programs based at The Task Force, works with countries in Europe and the Middle East to prevention and intervention strategies for viral hepatitis.
-They manage and support Infectious Disease Detection, Prevention, and Elimination projects, including providing Support for Hepatitis C Elimination in Georgia, developing Best Practices for Hepatitis C Virus Elimination, and Viral Hepatitis Prevention and Control in Pakistan.
+TEPHINET, a network of field epidemiology training programs based at The Task Force, works with countries in Europe and the Middle East to support the implementation of prevention and intervention strategies for viral hepatitis.
+TEPHINET manages and supports Infectious Disease Detection, Prevention, and Elimination projects, including providing Support for Hepatitis C Elimination in Georgia, developing Best Practices for Hepatitis C Virus Elimination, and Viral Hepatitis Prevention and Control in Pakistan.

 Hepatitis Can Be Eliminated, Help Us Do It!

 John Ward, MD